MakeAWishFoundation/SwiftyMocky/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-To trigger mocks generation, run `rake mock` from root directory.
+To trigger mocks generation, run `rake mock` or `swiftymocky generate` from root directory (if you installed CLI).

 <a name="roadmap"></a>